Ford Raptor: Powertrain

-For 2010, the standard engine was a 5.4L V8 with 320 hp and 390 lb-ft of torque, while an optional 6.2L V8 (shared with the Super Duty) output 411 hp and 434 lb-ft.
+For 2010, the standard engine was a 5.4L V8 with 320 hp and 390 lbft of torque, while an optional 6.2L V8 (shared with the Super Duty) output 411 hp and 434 lbft.
 Both engines were paired with a 6-speed automatic transmission.
-For 2011, the 5.4L engine was dropped from the F-Series, leaving the 6.2L V8 as the only engine offering.
+For 2011, the 5.4L engine was dropped from the F-Series as a whole, leaving the 6.2L V8 as the only engine offering for the Raptor.

 Driving technology

 Alongside other versions of the F-Series, the F-150 SVT Raptor was equipped with anti-locking braking (ABS), stability control (AdvanceTrac with RSC), and traction control.
 To optimize its capability as both an off-road and on-road vehicle, the SVT Raptor included several design features to maximize traction and control.
 The first Ford with hill descent control, the SVT Raptor was designed to use ABS to minimize driver modulation of the brakes (to increase control of the steering).
 In off-road settings, the Raptor can be driven in sport mode (traction control off) and "full off-road" mode (no electronic intervention except ABS; throttle and ABS reprogrammed for low traction).